-Combining both programs is a challenging task, hence the fast-track candidates are granted an extended orientation period in the MPSCog program.
+Combining both a master's program and the orientations phase at the MPSCog is a challenging task, hence the fast-track candidates are granted an extended orientation period in the MPSCog program.
 During the initial 18 to 24 months, fast-track candidates are expected to obtain their master's degree and complete the orientation phase of the MPSCog program.
 After that, they may move on to the doctoral phase at the MPSCog.
+For any additional questions regarding the overlap between the MPSCog orientation year and curricula of the two master's programs, candidates should reach out to Cristina Gonzalez-Liencres (cgliencres@cbs.mpg.de) and Paula Baer (baer@cbs.mpg.de).